How to Integrate Syncfusion EJ2 React RichTextEditor Component in Laravel project

 Creating a Laravel Project

-For Windows users, create a new Laravel project using the command: laravel new example-app
+For Windows users, create a new Laravel project using the command: laravel new example-app.
+Then, change the directory to the example-app folder using the command: cd example-app.

 Getting Started from Laravel Project

-This section describes how to add the React, EJ2 Components from scratch to the Laravel Project.
+This section describes how to add the React EJ2 components from scratch to the Laravel project.

 -